-The U.S. Food & Drug Administration (FDA) will soon announce recognized accreditation bodies (ABs), such as ANAB, for the Accreditation Scheme for Conformity Assessment (ASCA) Pilot program.
+The U.S. Food & Drug Administration (FDA) has announced recognized accreditation bodies (ABs), including ANAB, for the Accreditation Scheme for Conformity Assessment (ASCA) Pilot program.

 The intent of the voluntary Pilot program is to increase consistency and predictability in the FDA’s approach to assessing conformance with FDA-recognized consensus standards and test methods.
 Thus, the ASCA Pilot should enhance product reviewers’ and device manufacturers’ confidence in medical device testing through ASCA accredited testing laboratories.

 This, in turn, is intended to decrease the need for the FDA to request additional information about testing methodologies when a premarket submission includes declarations of conformity to an FDA-recognized consensus standard eligible for inclusion in the ASCA Pilot.